Evidence of Teaching Effectiveness (course evaluations, professionalization activities)

 - Recordings are allowed, and in some cases provided for students

-- Ongoing communications with the University Disability Resources and Services Office
+- Ongoing relationships are maintained with the University Disability Resources and Services Office

-- Key points are referenced through a variety of formats (e.g. verbally, graphically, or via notes)
+- In lectures, key points are referenced through a variety of formats (e.g. verbally, graphically, or via notes)

 - Videos are captioned or have a text transcript available